You are welcome to join in any of the Anglican worship services across the Benefice. We hope you will feel at home.

 - 11.00 hrs at St Mildred’s Church: Sung Eucharist every week.
 As a high Anglo-Catholic Church, there is always incense and much is made of the Feast Days and Festivals, with an emphasis on colour, symbolism and ritual.

 - 15.00 hrs at St Dunstan's Church Hall: Messy Church on the first Sunday of the month.
-Families are welcome
+This is a popular event specially for families.
+Each session is based on a Christian theme, with creative activities and refreshments for all the family.
+Parents or carers with children are welcome

 - 18.30 hrs at The Eastbridge Hospital: Compline on the first Sunday of the month.
 Everyone is welcome to enjoy Evensong and Compline in the ancient Eastbridge Hospital (location).
 Compline is an opportunity for the Benefice to come together and share light refreshments together with a glass of wine